AlexsLemonade/refinebio/README.md

 b30e4edd  fda75a5a  jobs        0        run      complete  01/31/18 18:34:23 EST
 ```

-If you paste that after the original `nomad status` command like so:
+If you paste that after the original `nomad status` command, like so:

 ```bash
 nomad status -address http://$HOST_IP:4646 b30e4edd
 ```

-You'll see a lot of information about allocation, which probably isn't
+you'll see a lot of information about allocation, which probably isn't
 what you're interested in.
-Instead you should run:
+Instead, you should run:

 ```bash
 nomad logs -verbose -address http://$HOST_IP:4646 b30e4edd
 ```

-Which will output both the stderr and stdout logs from the container
+This command will output both the stderr and stdout logs from the container
-which ran that allocation, which is really a Data Refinery job.
+which ran that allocation.
+The allocation is really a Data Refinery job.

-### Testing
+### 1.6 Testing

-To run the test entire suite:
+To run the entire test suite:

 ```bash
 ./run_all_tests.sh